closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 It didn't make much difference, though.
 We ended up with the same final image size due to the fact how Docker Layer Caching Works.

 When building an image from Dockerfile, Docker will create a "cache layer" for each line of the Dockerfile.
 In our case, this means that the `RUN yarn install --frozen-lock` file created a large cache layer.
 It's because we installed node modules and saved yarn's cache to the disk.
 The next  `RUN yarn cache clean` command removes access to the yarn cache from the final image.
 That said, it has no way to remove it from the Docker Layer Cache for the previous line.
-Adding the "cache clean" command, resulted in the unchanged Docker image size.
+Adding the "cache clean" command resulted in the unchanged Docker image size.

 If you are curious about the details of Docker Layer Caching for your images, I encourage you to try out [a great open-source tool `dive`](https://github.com/wagoodman/dive) that will output useful information for each line of your Dockerfile.